 This section asks about activities at work, school or college and travel to work, school or college.
-If the respondent has two part-time jobs, or is at school or college and also works part-time, please explain that we want the respondent to think about their main activity and answer the questions in the section about that activity or job.
+If the respondent has two part-time jobs, is at school or college and also works part-time, respondents should think about their main activity and answer the questions about that activity or job.

-Q7 Type of work while at work / school or college

-If respondents' main activity is school or college, they should choose the answer option that best fits the type of activity they do while there.
+Q7 Type of work while at work / school or college: If respondents' main activity is school or college, they should choose the answer option that best fits the type of activity they do while there.

-Q10-Q13 Travel to and from your main place of work / school or college in the last 4 weeks Below are some guidelines outlining how respondents who don't have a 'usual' place of work, for example, a salesperson should answer these questions:
+Q10-Q13 Travel to and from your main place of work / school or college in the last 4 weeks: Below are some guidelines outlining how respondents who don't have a 'usual' place of work, (e.g. a salesperson):

-- a) If the salesperson drives/cycles/walks to one central location, say an office, and then drives out from there, the standard questions apply (the commute would be the travel from home to and from that office, the type of work would then be driving around and whatever else their job involves).
-Depending on the actual job activities, the person may classify this as either sedentary or standing occupation. - b) If the salesperson drives out from home without visiting a central office before and after, their daily commute would be zero ('he/she works from home') and their type of work is driving around and whatever else their job involves.

-c) If the salesperson does a mixture of the above, i.e. works from home one week and drives out from a central location the next, they will need to estimate the AVERAGE exposure over the last four weeks - this can be difficult for some but you can help out here if necessary, now that the general principles (hopefully) are a bit clearer.
+- a) If the respondent drives/cycles/walks to one central location, say an office, and then drives out from there, the standard questions apply (the commute would be the travel from home to and from that office, the type of work would then be driving around and whatever else their job involves).
+Depending on the actual job activities, the person may classify this as either sedentary or standing occupation. - b) If the respondent drives out from home without visiting a central office before and after, their daily commute would be zero ('he/she works from home') and their type of work is driving around and whatever else their job involves. - c) If the respondent does a mixture of the above, i.e. works from home one week and drives out from a central location the next, they will need to estimate the AVERAGE exposure over the last four weeks this can be difficult for some but you can help out here if necessary, now that the general principles (hopefully) are a bit clearer.